 Nevertheless, when 40,000 contracts trade (over $800,000 in premiums), then there’s a real belief the stock is going up in the coming weeks.
 The type of large blocks that traded that day (over 10,000 calls per trade) are the sort of trades typically made by funds or very wealthy investors.
 It certainly adds some legitimacy to the thesis.

 I’m okay with doing this kind of trade since the calls are so cheap.
 However, you need to go into a trade like this not expecting to make money.
 Twenty-cent options rarely expire in the money.
 There’s enough action in this strike that it’s worth a shot, but AKS certainly has an uphill battle ahead of it.
-On the other hand, if the trade does work, the returns could be pretty impressive.Are you looking for triple digit winners in your options trade?
+On the other hand, if the trade does work, the returns could be pretty impressive.Are you getting triple digit winners in your options trading?
+Want some?

 If you're struggling to make options trading work for you and need some big time help in a hurry then check out my new options trading manual.
 It's free for a limited time.
 Click here.